*This is an archived post that we managed to salvage from the previous website owner. This is not our content.

 Modern Stoics, Repressed Warriors: Exploring Men’s Health today through the Stoic philosophers and the psychoanalysis of Sigmund Freud

-Dr Andrew Dickson is an organisational sociologist interested in the health industry.
-His research uses psychoanalytic and psychosocial theory to explore organisations.
+Dr Andrew Dickson is an organizational sociologist interested in the health industry.
+His research uses psychoanalytic and psychosocial theory to explore organizations.
 Andrew publishes in the fields of public health policy, psychoanalytic theory and management education.
 He also serves on the international advisory committee for the International Journal of Critical Public Health.

 The Mental Man: Depression and How it Led to Winter Swimming.
 In Wellington Harbour.
 In Just speedos